 - Clinical and evidence-based practice

 During your clinical internship, you'll be supervised by a licensed PT as you start applying what you've learned in a real physical therapy setting.
 On average, the clinical component of a DPT program lasts around six months, according to the American Physical Therapy Association.
 This is when you'll get to assist actual patients and test your skills of empathy, observation, evaluation, decision making, and adaptability as well as your physical stamina and dexterity.

 10. Pass the NPTE

 After earning your DPT degree, you'll need to pass the National Physical Therapy Examination in order to meet your state's requirements for becoming a licensed PT.
 The exam usually consists of about 250 multiple-choice questions that test your entry-level knowledge of physical therapy evaluations and interventions in relation to various systems of the human body, therapeutic devices and techniques, evidence-based practice, professional duties, and safety.

 You're allowed to take the NPTE up to three times within a one-year period.
-But every year since 2014, more than 80 percent of all first-time takers of the exam have passed it.
-And when you narrow it down to just those who were graduates of accredited physical therapy programs in the U.S., the pass rate is over 90 percent each year.6
+But statistics show that every year since 2014, more than 80 percent of all first-time takers of the exam have passed it.
+And when you narrow it down to just those who were graduates of accredited physical therapy programs in the U.S., the pass rate is over 90 percent each year.

 Many people choose to prepare for the NPTE by taking timed practice exams such as the Practice Exam and Assessment Tool (PEAT).
 Other popular resources include flash cards and study guides (such as PTEXAM: The Complete Study Guide by Scott Giles).